meg-patakota/ucl_dissertation/README.md

 ## Data

+The data folder consists of the initial splitting of the raw data along with data cleaning and text pre-processing.

 The testing dataset has been provided.

 The training dataset could not be included due to the size of the file.
 This can be provided on request.